 What is cathodic protection?

-Now, let’s define a cathode and anode.
+Let’s define a cathode and an anode:

 How does cathodic protection prevent corrosion?

 Cathodic protection is a nifty technique that stops corrosion by turning all the active (anodic) spots on a metal surface into passive (cathodic) ones.
 This is done by passing electrons to the metal in need of protection, like a massive steel pipe or a ship’s hull.

 There are two main cathodic protection methods, each with its own perks and drawbacks in real-life situations: